johnnymetz/johnny-metz-blog/content/posts/why-django-custom-managers-dont-always-run.md

 ## Catching Leaks Automatically

 These bugs are easy to miss.
-The safest approach is to catch them programmatically.
+The best approach is to catch them programmatically.

 Below is a lightweight runtime check that inspects SQL and ensures any query touching `StoreProduct` also filters on `active`.